AttaKenn/gitlab-haproxy/README.md

 This repository builds upon the [gitlab](https://github.com/AttaKenn/gitlab) by introducing a setup with enhanced monitoring, improved performance and security.

-> Note: I have written this [bash script](./install.sh) to simplify the setup for you.
-You can go through the script, then download and run it to simplify the setup for you.
+> Note: This [bash script](./install.sh) has been written to simplify the setup.
+You can go through the script, then just download and run it.

 ```sudo chmod +x install.sh```